dauinh/webscrape/readme.md

 ## BeautifulSoup & Selenium

-Use the package [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Selenium](https://www.selenium.dev/documentation/overview/) to extract data from [goodreads.com](https://www.goodreads.com/list/show/1.Best_Books_Ever).
+Use the package [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Selenium](https://www.selenium.dev/documentation/overview/) to extract data from [Goodreads' best books ever](https://www.goodreads.com/list/show/1.Best_Books_Ever) and save to a csv file.

-Gather data about: book title, author, average ratings, total ratings, top genres, (description), rating histograms
+Gather data about: book title, author, average ratings, total ratings, top genres, rating distribution

-### TODO
-- [ ] Write automation for scraping books
-- [ ] Save to dataset (xls/csv)
+Top genres and rating distribution are gathered by accessing each book's website.
+However, both categories have missing values (about half).
+Goodreads has a function to determine how the webpage looks like based on how many signed out pagehits there are and how recent is the interstitial.
+Current script is based on Goodreads with React components.